-We offer a variety of Light and Confocal Microscopes which are located at Stanley Manne Children’s Research Institute on the 10th Floor of the Simpson Querry Building, Room: 10-312A and 10-308.
+We offer a variety of light and confocal microscopes which are located at Stanley Manne Children’s Research Institute on the 10th floor of the Simpson Querry Building, rooms 10-312A and 10-308.

 Confocal Laser Scanning Microscopes